yomarguti/codestream/vscode/README.md

 # Help & Feedback

-Check out our [help center](https://help.codestream.com) for more information on getting started with CodeStream.
+Check out our [wiki](https://github.com/TeamCodeStream/CodeStream/wiki) for more information on getting started with CodeStream.
 Please follow [@teamcodestream](http://twitter.com/teamcodestream) for product updates and to share feedback and questions.
-You may also [contact us](https://help.codestream.com/hc/en-us/requests/new) directly.
+You can also email us at support@codestream.com.